 For the most up to date version, please visit: goo.gl/srUWJY

-The IOX-AUXM allows for monitoring of up to 8 signals from your vehicle in real-time — providing additional insight into the condition of your fleet.
+The IOX-AUXM monitors up to eight signals from your vehicle in real-time — providing additional insight into the condition of your fleet.

 CAN: 500 kbps (for daisy chaining)